 Opinion: A clean-shaven man plays it safe, but not necessarily in a bad way.
 He’s preppy and timely, and he has a 9-to-5 job that requires him to look approachable.
 You can’t go wrong with a clean shave.
-We’d give it a 6 on the attractiveness scale.
+We’d give it a 6 on the sexy facial hair scale.

 What It Is: Hair growth above the upper lip.

 Level of Maintenance Involved: Depends on the type of ‘stache you try to pull off.
-A chevron mustache is a thick, full mustache that’ll probably require less maintenance once it’s fully grown than, say, a handlebar, which will require styling with wax.
-Regardless of the mustache you grow, there will always be some maintenance involved since you’ll have to trim it every so often.
+A chevron mustache is a thick, full mustache that’ll probably require less maintenance once it’s fully grown than, say, a handlebar mustache, which will require styling with wax.
+Regardless of the mustache style you grow, whether it’s pencil thin or a statement Fu Manchu, there will always be some maintenance involved since you’ll have to trim it every so often.